Duan-NUDT/SARDIDP_ASC/README.md

 Then in the second step, use the pre-trained model from the first step to assist in the training of SAR images.

 python SAR_train_with_wjdata12.py

+if you want to test the performence of the model, use SAR_test.py please.
 ### dataset:
 Please click this link: [baidupan](https://pan.baidu.com/s/1VzAKtM-6uERQSUDVGUIzXg?pwd=1111)